collectiveacuity/jsonModel/REFERENCE.rst

         "userID": "gY3Cv81QwL0Fs",
         "datetime": 1456000345.543713,
         "active": true,
+        "emoticon": "aGFwcHk=",
         "address": {
             "city": "New Orleans",
             "region": "LA",
             "postal_code": "",
             "country": "United States"
         },
-        "comments": [ "string" ]
+        "comments": [ "@GerardMaras Rock the shrimp bouillabaisse!" ] }
-    }

 Default Settings
 ^^^^^^^^^^^^^^^^
 - **Structure**: The validation process will assume that a dictionary (including the top-level dictionary) defines its maximum scope of key names and that lists can contain any number of items.
 Lists cannot contain mixed datatypes and the first item in a list defines the allowable properties of each item in the list.
 For this reason, all lists declared in the model must also contain an item.
-So, the example model expects to find only the userID, datetime, active, address and comments fields and it will accept any number of strings in the comments list.
+So, the example model expects to find only the userID, datetime, active, emoticon, address and comments fields and it will accept any number of strings in the comments list.
 - **Datatype**: The validation process will assume that the datatype of each value in the input matches the datatype in the model.
 So, the example model expects to see a string for userID, a number for datetime, a boolean for active, etc...
 Special datatypes like bytes, integers, doubles and sets which json does not support must be handled by qualifiers in the components map.
 - **Requirements**: The validation process will assume a key with a non-empty value is a required input.
-Since lists must have an item, all declared lists are assumed to be required fields in the model.
+Since lists must declare an item, all lists are assumed to be required fields in the model.
 So, all fields in the example are required except postal_code.
 The empty value for each datatype can be expressed with {}, 0, 0.0, false or "" and indicates that it is optional.

 Components Map
 --------------